statamic/docs/content/collections/docs/augmentation.md

 ### Without Augmentation

-If you're using a [Textarea field](/fieldtypes/textarea) — which _is not_ augmented — the output will exactly as input:
+While using a [Textarea field](/fieldtypes/textarea) — which _is not_ augmented — the output will be exactly the same as the as input:

 ```text
   ## How to Jump Higher